why make this recipe

 Q: Can I use instant yeast instead of active dry yeast?

 A: Yes.
-Use about 2¼ tsp of instant yeast and mix it with the flour.
-You can skip the foam step.
+Use about 2¼ tsp instant yeast and mix it with the dry ingredients.
+You can skip the proofing step, but proofing helps confirm yeast is alive.

-Q: Can I make this bread without cheese?
+Q: Can I make this dough in a stand mixer?

 Q: How do I know when the bread is done?

-A: The crust should be golden and the loaf should sound hollow when tapped on the bottom.
-Internal temperature near 190°F (88°C) is a good sign.
+A: The crust should be golden brown and the loaf should sound hollow when tapped on the bottom.
+An internal temperature of about 190–200°F is a good sign.

 Conclusion